-DBS checks: do I need a new one?DBS checks do not expire – it's for the school employer to decide if you need a new check.
-Find out when you might be asked for a new one, and how the DBS update service can help you keep your certificate up to date.
+DBS checks: do I need a new one?DBS checks don't expire – it's for the school employer to decide if you need a new check.
+Find out when you might be asked for a new one, and how the DBS Update Service can help you keep your certificate up to date.

 LAC and previously LAC: role of governorsFind out what your responsibilities are regarding looked-after children (LAC) and previously LAC.
 Plus, be clear on the statutory requirements so your school can stay compliant.

 Supporting pupils who are trans: governors' roleYour school has a legal responsibility to support pupils who are trans or gender questioning.
 Understand how you should monitor compliance with these duties, what you should expect to see in your school's provision, and what you should consider in your own practice.

 Using pupil questionnaires: guidance and examplesPupil questionnaires can be one way of involving pupils in decision-making as well as measuring how effectively a school is meeting needs.
 Get some guidance on how to use them effectively and see some examples from other schools.

 Supporting and promoting mental health in schoolsHow can governors promote mental health in their school?
 We relay advice from two of our associate education experts on the strategic role of governors with regard to promoting mental health, and look at what the role of a link governor for mental health may involve.